Kore-eda Hirokazu’s Cannes Prizewinning ‘Monster’ Lands U.S. Deal With Well Go USA (EXCLUSIVE)

 Well Go USA Entertainment plans to release “Monster” in U.S. theaters in late 2023 or early 2024.

-Scored by late Oscar-winning composer Ryuichi Sakamoto (“The Last Emperor”) and lensed by Ryoto Kondo (“Shoplifters”), “Monster” tells the story of a widowed mother (Ando Sakura, “Shoplifters) who notices that her young son (Kurokawa Soya) has begun exhibiting strange behaviors.
+Scored by late Oscar-winning composer Sakamoto Ryuichi (“The Last Emperor”) and lensed by Kondo Ryoto (“Shoplifters”), “Monster” tells the story of a widowed mother (Sakura Ando, “Shoplifters) who notices that her young son (Kurokawa Soya) has begun exhibiting strange behavior.
 When she brings her concerns to the staff at his school, she discovers that a teacher (Nagayama Eita, “Hara-Kiri: Death of a Samurai”) is responsible and demands an explanation.
 Told through the multilayered perspectives of mother, teacher and child, the film gradually unveils the truth which proves much more complex than anyone expects.

 In his review, Variety’s Peter Debruge said “Kore-eda has proven himself to be among the medium’s most humanistic directors, inclined to see the best in people, especially children.”
 In “Monster,” Kore-eda’s “humanist instinct has been at work all along,” Debruge wrote.